mattbodd/RustTutorials/notes.md

 * The return type **isn't** self
 * There are no generic type parameters

 The `self` keyword is an alias for the type we're implementing the traits or methods on.
+Trait objects must be object safe because once they've been used, Rust no longer knows the concrete type that's implementing that trait.
+If a trait method returns a concrete `self` type, but a trait object forgets the exact type that `self` is, there is no way the method can use the original concrete type.
+The same is true for generic type parameters that are filled with concrete type parameters when the trait is used: the concrete types become part of the type that implements the trait.
+When the type is forgotten through the use of a trait object, there is no way to know what types to fill in the generic type parameters with.

+#### Implementing an Object-Oriented Design Pattern